Mount Kinabalu: Climbing the mountain

 Climbers must be accompanied by accredited guides at all times due to national park regulations.
 There are two main starting points for the climb: the Timpohon Gate (located 5.5 km from Kinabalu Park Headquarters, at an altitude of 1866 m), and the Mesilau Nature Resort.
 The latter starting point is slightly higher in elevation, but crosses a ridge, adding about two kilometres to the ascent and making the total elevation gain slightly higher.
 The Mesilau Trail is no longer accessible due to the earthquake in 2015.
 The two trails meet about 2 km before Laban Rata.

 Sabah Parks grants a summit-climbing permit only to climbers who stay at mountain huts.
 Due to the limited number of beds at the mountain huts, only 130 people are allowed to climb Mount Kinabalu per day.

 Accommodation is available inside the park or outside near the headquarters.
 Sabah Parks has privatised Mount Kinabalu activities to an organisation called Sutera Sanctuary Lodges.
 The mountain may be climbed on a single day trip, or hikers may (usually) stay one night at Laban Rata Resthouse at 3270 m to complete the climb in 2 days, finishing the ascent and descending on the second day.
 The majority of climbers begin the ascent on day one of a two-day hike from Timpohon gate at 1866 m, reaching this location either by minibus or by walking, and then walk to Laban Rata.
 Most people accomplish this part of the climb in 3 to 6 hours.
 Since there are no roads, the supplies for the Laban Rata Resthouse are carried by porters, who sometimes bring more than 35 kg of supplies on their backs.
 Hot food and beverages are available at Laban Rata.
 Most rooms have no hot water in the bathrooms and whilst the dining area is heated, most rooms are not.
 The last 2 km, from the Laban Rata Resthouse at 3270 m to Low's Peak (summit) at 4095.2 m, takes between 2 and 4 hours.
 The last part of the climb is on bare granite rock.

 Given the high altitude, some people may suffer from altitude sickness although staying overnight at the lodges before the climb and climbing at a lower rate of ascent may reduce the likelihood of this happening.

+Since 1987 skyrunning competition Mount Kinabalu Climbathon has been held here (went international in 1988).